tylim88/Firelord/README.md

 Read operation requires only simple authentication, but some applications may require complicated authentication, in that case, it is also better to drop all the Firestore rules and validate it via a custom backend or cloud function.

 One thing you will miss is the optimistic update, well until Firestore allows us to write rules in mainstream languages, we need to create our own optimistic update solutions.

+### You May Need To Keep Document ID in Document Field

+It is redundant to store the document id in the document field, especially if you want to query it.

+For example, in Users collection, where the document ID is the user UID, now you want to query 5 user documents and the information you have is the user UID (it is common to use user UID as some kind of foreign key).

+If you store the UID in the field, you only need to make 1 request to query all the documents, else you need to make 5 requests, which is ineffective..

 ## 🦎 Caveats